Keep your pecker up

 Remain cheerful - keep your head held high.

-Whilst pecker is a word now associated with American slang the usage here is the English pecker, i.e. nose or mouth, as opposed to the American, i.e. penis.
+Whilst pecker is a word now associated with American slang the usage here is the English pecker, that is, nose or mouth, as opposed to the American, that is, penis.
 The phrase is equivalent to keep your chin up.